Is a university education really worth the cost to students and the investment of state tax dollars?

 That investment in higher education pays off for the state and society.
 The future strength of Iowa's and the nation's economies increasingly depends on those higher skilled, higher earning workers enhancing state productivity, spending those higher incomes, and contributing as active, educated citizens.

-Iowa’s Regent Universities provided $11.8 billion in added income to the state during FY 2017-18, according to an economic impact analysis report from Emsi, a leading labor market analytics firm.
-The report, which was presented during the Board of Regents, State of Iowa’s November 13-14, 2019 meeting in Cedar Falls, also notes the sum total of university activity supports nearly 150,000 jobs (one out of every 14 jobs in Iowa) and returns nearly three dollars for every taxpayer dollar spent.
+Iowa’s Regent Universities provided $14.9 billion in added income to the state during FY 2021-22, according to an economic impact analysis report from Lightcast, a leading labor market analytics firm.
+That figure of $14.9 billion is equal to approximately 7.1% of the gross state product.
+The report also notes the sum total of university activity supports nearly 200,000 jobs (one out of every 10 jobs in Iowa) and returns nearly three dollars for every taxpayer dollar spent.
 Read the full report here.

 « Back